I don’t know if I should use social media for business?

 Maybe!
 Just because social media exists doesn’t mean that you have to use social media for business, and there are lots of extremely successful businesses that have never used social media.
 That said, social media can be a great tool for businesses, especially in community-driven industries.

-To assess whether social media is right for your business, you need to consider and answer two main questions, in this order:
+To assess whether social media for business is right for you, you need to consider and answer two main questions, in this order:

 - What value can we bring to a community on social media?

 - What business goals will social media support?

 How should I use social media for business?

 There are many potential uses of social media, but these 3 items are extremely valuable to users when interacting with businesses via social media.